dmitrikozlov/django-logging/README.md

 # Google Cloud logging in a Django project

-I implemented a simple extension of the Python logger to access Google Cloud structured logging and to use additional log levels 'NOTICE', 'ALERT' and 'EMERGENCY' with minimal changes to a Django project.
+The code presented here provides an interface to Google Cloud logging.
+It allows writing structural data and emitting logs with 'NOTICE', 'ALERT' and 'EMERGENCY' levels.
+It requires only minimal changes to a Django project and supports all other features of the Python logger.

-For example, the following call
+For example, the call

 ```
-logger.notice('notice with data', x=1, y='foo', z={'k1':10,'k2':20})
+logger.notice('A notice with a data payload', x=1, y='foo', z={'k1':10,'k2':20})
 ```
-produces the following log entry in the Google Cloud Logging
+emits an entry in the Google Cloud logging, such as
 ```
 {
   "insertId": "1qpskcifhsqcri",